Saturday, November 23, 2013

 We had time during dinner to reflect on how fortunate we were to be in Istanbul, city of intrigue and infamy; a major trade centre between Asia and Europe with a history as rich and full as any we had visited so far on our Mediterranean adventure.
 We too packed silks, gems, ceramics, gold and spices ready to carry them half a world away – only on a big jet rather than a cranky camel.

-(Our wonderful hotel staff recommended taking the inexpensive tram and light rail to the airport.
+(Our wonderful Ambassador Hotel staff recommended taking the inexpensive tram and light rail to the airport.
 Easy, even with bulging bags!!)

 2 comments: